Cuprate/cuprate/books/architecture/src/resources/sockets/ports.md

 # Index of ports
-This is an index of all of the network sockets Cuprate actively uses.
+This is an index of all the network sockets Cuprate actively uses.